 Science in Medicine Content Review

 Long-term retention is critical in the construction of the robust medical knowledge foundation needed for excellence in patient care.
-Systematic application and review of content is built in to the FSM curriculum through:
+Systematic application and review of content is built in to the Feinberg curriculum through:

 - Weekly Synthesis and Application Sessions focused on question-based content review

-- Student-created resources that facilitate active recall and spaced repetition of material for FSM exams
+- Student-created resources that facilitate active recall and spaced repetition of material for Feinberg exams

 - Practice exams for each Phase 1 module that allow students to gauge areas of strength and identify areas that need attention before the module exam

 Our program is academically rigorous — peers are available to help you succeed.
 MD/PhD and M3/M4 students who have completed Phase 1 of the MD program serve as tutors.
-Contact the AWOME office to find the right tutor for your needs.
+Contact the Augusta Webster, MD, Office of Medical Education (AWOME) office to find the right tutor for your needs.

 Educational leaders in the Augusta Webster Office of Medical Education are accessible and invested in the success of our students.
-Students may meet one-on-one with AWOME faculty and staff to discuss various topics, including academic success, career exploration, wellness, and more.
-Dean’s office hours occur regularly throughout the year to allow students to connect with our leaders, seek guidance, and voice feedback.
+Students may meet one-on-one with AWOME faculty and staff to discuss various topics, including academic success, career exploration and wellness.
+Dean’s office hours occur regularly throughout the year to allow students to connect with our leaders, seek guidance and voice feedback.